 You Smell Nice

 Because Merino wool is so good at climate control and moisture management, it never gives order causing bacteria the moist environment it needs to develop.
 Odor causing bacteria are also more attracted to smooth, positively charged fibers, whereas Merino fibers are scaly and carry no charge, sending the stank packing.
-This leaves you smelling fresh enough to still spit game at that snow bunny, or snow hunk, you met on the chairlift.
+Look good, smell good.
+Yes, please.

 The combination of these properties makes lightweight Merino wool TREWly a super fiber, making it the easy choice when deciding what materials to use in bringing to you our selection of base layers, Merino T-shirts and other Merino Wool Tops.